 Vendor email compromise

 In vendor email compromise, attackers can gain access to email accounts of third-party vendors that do business with organizations.
-They then silently sit and read through all the emails that flow through the vendor’s inbox, before inserting themselves into legitimate mail threads and attempting to divert organizational funds to private bank accounts.
+Then they read through all the emails that flow through the vendor’s inbox before inserting themselves into legitimate mail threads and attempting to divert corporate funds to private bank accounts.